Notice: All students, staff, and faculty must scan their MSU ID to access the MSU Library building between 10:00 pm – 7:30 am on Sunday - Thursday.

 ALMOST ALWAYS WITH PERMISSION.
 If you have published with a traditional publisher, you may have signed copyright over to them.
 However, reusing articles for which you are an author or co-author in your dissertation is very common, and most publishers understand this.
 Some allow you to do so without permission, and others require you to ask permission.
 You will need to check the guide for authors on the web page of the journal where your article is published.
 Copyright Clearance Center lets you quickly get permission for those that require you to do so.
 Some very small publishers may require you to email for permission.

-If your article was published open access under a Creative Commons license, you retain copyright and control over your article and can continue to do whatever you want with it, including republishing it.
+If your article was published open access under a Creative Commons license, you retain copyright and can republish in a dissertation.

 For teaching or showing to non-MSU audiences